Jack Dreyer | Wednesday 31st August 2022 11:42am

-New figures from the Society of Motor Manufacturers and Traders (SMMT) reveal that the number of cars available with driver assistance systems is rising dramatically, while at the same time accident rates are dropping.
+Data from the Society of Motor Manufacturers and Traders (SMMT) reveals that the number of cars available with driver assistance systems is rising dramatically, while at the same time accident rates are dropping.

 Millions more drivers benefiting from collision avoidance tech

-The organisation noted that nearly seven in 10 new vehicles are now available with driver assistance systems, either as standard or as an optional extra feature.
-In addition, approximately 1.8 million car buyers a year are benefiting from some form of collision avoidance technology.
-This figure was 20 per cent higher in 2017 than during the previous year.
-The most popular solutions include parking assistance, blind spot sensors and autonomous emergency braking.
+The organisation noted that nearly 8 in 10 new vehicles are now available with driver assistance systems, either as standard or as an optional extra feature.
+In addition, approximately 1.9 million car buyers a year are benefiting from some form of collision avoidance technology.
+This figure is up by 100,000 since their previous study.
+The most popular solutions include parking assistance, blind spot sensors, and autonomous emergency braking.

-More than half of new cars are now available with autonomous energy braking systems that automatically apply the brakes to avoid impacts or lessen their effects.
-Not far behind, overtaking sensors are available on 42 percent of vehicles, while adaptive cruise control (which enables cars to increase or decrease their speed automatically to keep a safe distance from the vehicle in front) is available in 36 per cent of new cars.
+More than 70 percent of new cars are now available with autonomous energy braking systems that automatically apply the brakes to avoid impacts or lessen their effects.
+Not far behind, overtaking sensors are available on 54.2 percent of vehicles, while adaptive cruise control (which enables cars to increase or decrease their speed automatically to keep a safe distance from the vehicle in front) is available in 36 per cent of new cars.

-New technology thatís set to hit showrooms in 2018 includes systems that can take over the task of driving in traffic queues, pre-collision warning systems that detect vehicles, cyclists and pedestrians, and key fob or smartphone-controlled parking.
+New technologies that have hit showrooms in recent years include systems that can take over the task of driving in traffic queues, pre-collision warning systems that detect vehicles, cyclists and pedestrians, and key fob or smartphone-controlled parking.

 Further reductions in accident rates predicted